justintrsn/ocr-document-processing/docs/api/API_DOCUMENTATION.md

 ## Overview

-The OCR Document Processing API provides a unified endpoint for document analysis with quality assessment, OCR extraction, and optional LLM enhancement.
-The system implements a dual-threshold routing system for automatic quality control.
+The OCR Document Processing API provides a comprehensive endpoint for document analysis with quality assessment, preprocessing, OCR extraction, and optional LLM enhancement.
+The system supports **11 file formats** and implements a dual-threshold routing system for automatic quality control.

 ## Base URL